rust-lang/rfcs/text/0000-target-feature-runtime.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Users can continue to perform run-time feature detection by using the `is_{architecture}_feature_detected!` macros.
-These macros were previously only available from libstd, and are now available in `libcore`.
-That is, `#![no_std]` libraries and binaries can use them.
+Users can continue to perform run-time feature detection by using the stable `is_{architecture}_feature_detected!` macros.
+This RFC makes this macros available in `libcore`, such that `#![no_std]` libraries and binaries can use them.

-Users can now provide their own target-feature detection run-time:
+As an extension, this RFC also allows users to provide their own target-feature detection run-time:

 ```rust
 #[target_feature_detection_runtime]